Advertiser disclosure

 Student loan information

 Students should pay close attention to the specific types of student loans in their financial aid package.
-If there is anything that is confusing or not clear, they should contact their college’s financial aid office.
+If there is anything that’s confusing or not clear, they should contact their college’s financial aid office.

-This is important because unsubsidized student loans accumulate student loan interest while the student is in college (unlike subsidized student loans).
-This makes these unsubsidized student loans less desirable for students.
+This is important because unsubsidized student loans accumulate student loan interest while the student is in college while subsidized student loans do not.
+This makes these unsubsidized student loans less desirable for students, despite the higher amount of aid they offer in comparison to other loans.

 Related: Navigating different types of student loans